DisStreamChat/Backend/README.md

 # Contributions

-Contributions and suggestions are welcome, if you have any suggestion go ahead and make an issue and if we like your suggestion we will add it to the [todo](#Todo) list.
+Contributions and suggestions are welcome, if you have any suggestion go ahead and make an issue and if we like your suggestion we will add it to the todo list.
+You can also join the [discord](https://discord.disstreamchat.com) to give suggestion and get help, either with using it or contributing.
 If you want to contribute feel free to make a PR we will take a look at it as soon as we get a chance and we'll see if we can merge it.

 # Installation